AnswerDotAI/llms-txt/nbs/index.md

 - [Link title](https://link_url)
 ```

-Note that the "Optional" section has a special meaning -- if it's included, the URLs provided there can be skipped if a shorter context is needed.
+Note that the "Optional" section has a special meaning---if it's included, the URLs provided there can be skipped if a shorter context is needed.
 Use it for secondary information which can often be skipped.

 ## Existing standards